EUROPEAN SYSTEMS

 FRANCE

 As in the UK there is a resurgence in France and operations have returned to the capital Paris, as well as Nice and Valenciennes.
-Construction work is well under way at Rheims for an opening in 2011.
+Construction work was well under way at Rheims when I was briefly ther in 2009 and this has now been fully operational since 2011.
 At Caen, Nancy and Claremont Ferrand they have opted for the unusual and different (typically French!)
 Its 'trams' are 'trackless' running on rubber tyres (shades of the Paris Metro!) and they are guided by a central slot rail in the roadway - perhaps that really defines them as guided trolleybuses.
-Quite fascinating I'm sure
+Quite fascinating I'm sure.

 LILLE - MUNICIPAL SYSTEM- SEPTEMBER 1964

-Our 1960 school party was about sixty strong and my request to be allowed to take a ride on one of these was strongly refused - you did what your teacher told you in those days so I waited another four years
+Our 1960 school party was about sixty strong and my request to be allowed to take a ride on one of these was strongly refused - you did what your teacher told you in those days for fear of a clip round the ear, so I waited patiently for another four years!

 The town trams of Lille ceased operating on 29th January 1966